nebula-contrib/zio-nebula/README.md

 }
 ```

+For the entire structure, see `nebula4scala.data.NebulaSessionPoolConfig`.

 Other configurations:

 - `NebulaClient` Configuration: `nebula4scala.data.NebulaPoolConfig`.
 - `NebulaMetaClient` Configuration: `nebula4scala.data.NebulaMetaConfig`.
 - `NebulaStorageClient` Configuration: `nebula4scala.data.NebulaStorageConfig`.

-Please see [examples](./examples/src/main/scala/nebula4scala/zio/example/) for more clients and configurations.
+For more detailed examples and additional configurations, please refer to the [examples](./examples/src/main/resources) directory in the repository.